CruzFM/CruzFM/README.md

 😄 Pronouns: he/his

-⚡️ Fun fact: I started learning web development before graduation because I wanted to help some relatives by building websites for their companies.
-I fell so in love with programming that, after graduation, I decided to switch into this career path.
+⚡️ Fun fact: I began learning web development even before graduating because I wanted to assist some relatives by building websites for their companies.
+I developed such a deep passion for programming that after graduation, I made the decision to switch into this career path.